privatenumber/esbuild-loader/README.md

 Speed up your Webpack build with [esbuild](https://github.com/evanw/esbuild)! 🔥

-[esbuild](https://github.com/evanw/esbuild) is written in Go, and supports blazing fast ESNext & TypeScript transpilation, and JS minification.
+[esbuild](https://github.com/evanw/esbuild) is a JavaScript bundler written in Go that supports blazing fast ESNext & TypeScript transpilation and JS minification.

+[esbuild-loader](https://github.com/privatenumber/esbuild-loader) lets you harness the speed of esbuild in your Webpack build by offering alternatives for transpilation (eg. babel-loader/ts-loader) and minification (eg. Terser)!

 <sub>Please consider [following me](https://github.com/privatenumber) and starring this project to show your support ❤️</sub>